2023 City Budget Deputation

 Thank you very much for your time.

-Sami Pritchard is the Manager of Advocacy at YWCA Toronto.
+Jasmine Ramze Rezaee is the Director of Advocacy and Communications at YWCA Toronto.